Islands of Brazil

 1. continental islands

-The continental islands are close to the mainland and share the same geological base, forming part of the extension of the mainland territory.
-The separation of these islands is usually due to natural processes such as erosion and changes in sea level.
+They are close to the mainland and share the same geological base, being part of the extension of the continental territory.

 Examples: Ilhabela (SP), Ilha Grande (RJ), Santa Catarina Island (SC).